MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 - If you set the hostip style address for any of those kinds of debugging, it means you want and will get IPv4.

 - The target will only do IPv4 or IPv6, not both at the same time.
-What is under control of the target machine.

-- If the target= option on the debugger command line contains any : characters, the debugger will assume it is an IPv6 address, and will force use of IPv6 for that connection.
+Which version of the IP protocol is used is controlled by the target machine dbgsettings.
+If hostip is set, the target will use IPv4.
+If hostipv6 is set, the target will use IPv6.

-- The debugger auto selects IPv4 or IPv6.
-The debugger determines if IPv4 or IPv6 is being used by the target machine, and connects automatically.
+- The host debugger will normally auto select use of IPv4 or IPv6.
+By default the debugger listens on both an IPv4 socket and an IPv6 socket, and connects automatically on either one to the target machine.

-- If you want to force IPv6 debugging in the debugger on the host, but you want the debugger to listen for a connection from the target, then you specify, target=:: \<ipv6 address of 0\>.
+- If you want to force use of IPv6 in the debugger on the host, but you want the debugger to listen for a connection from the target, then you can add, `target=::` to the debugger command line. :: is an IPv6 address of 0.

-- If you want to force IPv4 debugging in the debugger on the host, but you want the debugger to listen for a connection from the target, then you specify, target=0.0.0.0 (IPv4 address of 0)
+- If you want to force IPv4 debugging in the debugger on the host, but you want the debugger to listen for a connection from the target, then you can add, `target=0.0.0.0` to the debugger command line.
+0.0.0.0 is an IPv4 address of 0.

-- If you specify, target= and use a machine name, the debugger will convert that machine name into an IPv4 address and an IPv6 address, and will attempt to connect on both.
+- If you specify, target= on the debugger command line and use a machine name, the debugger will convert that machine name into an IPv4 address and an IPv6 address, and will attempt to connect on both.

+- If you specify, target= on the debugger command line, and use an IP address, if the IP address contains any contains any : characters, the debugger will assume it is an IPv6 address, and will force use of IPv6 for that connection.
+If the IP address contains any . characters, the debugger will assume it is an IPv4 address, and will force use of IPv4 for that connection.

+- If you setup IPv6 on the target, and force use of IPv4 on the debugger command line, you will not get a connection.

+- If you setup IPv4 on the target, and force use of IPv6 on the debugger command line, you will also not get a connection.